Smithsonian/cheby_checker/cheby_checker/README.md

 - Develop tests of functionalities in mpchecker.
 Start with pCheck (There are many more lower-level functionalities that need to have proper tests written for them, but I suspect that getting the pcheck & ephem codes working and tested will prompt me to get a whole lot of lower-level code sorted too) .
 [MJP]

+[//]: # (Todo: Check status of these.)

+- Modularize cheby_checker and propagate these modules to unit tests, too.
+- Run tests as they are (on a Docker container) before making them unit testable.
+- Determine SQLite vs. Postgres